 Nevertheless, taking a taxi in Peruvian cities is a relatively quick and affordable way to get around town.

 But there are a few things to be aware of before flagging down the first cab you see on the street.
-Only about a third of taxis in Lima are official and registered.
+Even though lots improved over the past years, today still only more or less 50% of taxis in Lima (here as well it depends which source you believe) are official and registered.
 The rest operates informal, meaning literally everybody can get into any type of car, put a taxi sign on top of it and offer to drive you around the city.
 Therefore, you should be cautious about which taxi you choose.
 Below some useful tips and advice on getting safely around by taxi in Peru.

-- From and to the airport you should exclusively choose an officially registered taxi available within the airport facilities or arrange a pick-up / drop-off with your hotel.
+- From and to the airport you should exclusively choose an officially registered taxi, use a taxi remisse or arrange a pick-up / drop-off with your hotel.